Wall Street Stocks Lifted By Tech Rebound Before Key Rate Decisions - UrduPoint

 Regardless, US shares rebounded Monday after three consecutive down days, lifted by renewed effervescence in the AI sector that lifted tech stocks.

 Media reports said Apple is in talks to build Google's Gemini artificial intelligence engine into its iPhones.
-Apple shares climbed more than 4 percent, and Google's parent company Alphabet initially rose almost 13 percent, before giving up much of those gains.
+Shares of Google parent Alphabet jumped more than four percent while Apple also edged higher.

+Investor buzz was high ahead of Nvidia's GTC 2024 gathering, an annual developers' conference for one of the biggest players in AI.

 "AI continues to excite investors, and the news has helped the stock to recoup almost all the losses from late January," said Chris Beauchamp, chief market analyst at IG.
 "This has propelled the Nasdaq higher, shrugging off the poor end to last week."